PHX2600/The-Archive/forum/Code/0837 - Quick and Simple PHP directory lister.md

 Noted.
 Will be fixing this and updating the script (hopefully) later today.

-Also, you may consider joining [url=http&#58;//github&#46;com/:5hy5epiz]GitHub[/url:5hy5epiz], forking [url=http&#58;//github&#46;com/PHLAK/directory-lister/tree/master:5hy5epiz]my project,[/url:5hy5epiz] making the changes and committing it yourself.
+Also, you may consider joining [http&#58;//github&#46;com/:5hy5epiz]GitHub[/url:5hy5epiz], forking [url=http&#58;//github&#46;com/PHLAK/directory-lister/tree/master](my project,) making the changes and committing it yourself.
 Then I will merge your commits back into the master and everyone is happy!
 After all, that's the power of open source!

 [quote=&quot;hexatex&quot;:5hy5epiz]btw you need to put the updated coed on your website, and the folder with the css and images is not in the zips on your site[/quote:5hy5epiz]